maybebyte/anthesis/nixos.md

 I've experimented with many operating systems over the years.
 Even though I became an [OpenBSD](https://www.openbsd.org/) loyalist in the end, [NixOS](https://www.openbsd.org/) was my daily driver for some time.
 There are a lot of upsides to NixOS, and some downsides.
-Let's get into them.
+Let's take a moment to understand NixOS before we dive into the pros and cons.

-## Pros
+## What's NixOS like?

 If you've used a Unix-like OS before, chances are that NixOS isn't what you'd expect.
-Where many Linux distributions share a number of fundamental similarities (certainly they don't differ as much as the BSDs), NixOS substantially differs.
+Where many Linux distributions share a number of fundamental similarities (certainly they don't differ as much as the BSDs), NixOS is substantially different.

 One of the most important concepts to understand is that NixOS is mostly modified by editing a central configuration file.
 What do I mean by